 6 What approaches could be used for image quality assessment when applied to multiscreen and optical head-mounted display (e.g. video glasses)?

+7 What ways could be used for video and audio quality assessment taking into account the strong interrelation between the source signal of a broadcasting programme and its processing and presentation on the reception end?

 further decides